nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 #### LocalDocs Roadmap
 - Embedding based semantic search for retrieval.
 - Customize model fine-tuned with retrieval in the loop.
-- Plugin compatability with chat client server mode.
+- Plugin compatibility with chat client server mode.

 ## Server Mode